 Starting April 15, 2019, Wish is pleased to announce the introduction of Tax Settings for merchants.
 Merchants who activate Tax Settings, on a voluntary basis, will be able to indicate the jurisdictions where they have obligations to remit indirect tax (e.g. sales tax, GST and VAT) on sales in the United States and select European countries.

-Effective May 6, 2019, Wish will display and provide merchants with the payment of the estimated indirect tax remittance amounts for their configured US* jurisdictions in Tax Settings, with the exception of tax authorities where Wish is registered as a Marketplace and is collecting the appropriate indirect tax.
+Effective May 14, 2019, Wish will display and provide merchants with the payment of the estimated indirect tax remittance amounts for their configured US jurisdictions in Tax Settings, with the exception of tax authorities where Wish is registered as a Marketplace and is collecting the appropriate indirect tax.
 Effective August 28, 2019, Wish will begin displaying and providing merchants with the payment of the estimated indirect tax remittance amounts for their configured European countries in Tax Settings.

 In this FAQ, we'll walk you through some tax definitions and how Wish calculates a variety of taxes for different jurisdictions.
 To learn more about how to activate and edit Tax Settings on Wish, please visit this step-by-step guide.
 Please also review the Wish Merchant Tax Policy for more information.

 Wish calculates transactional taxes (i.e. US sales and use taxes) on the sales made on the Wish platform by multiplying the sales price by a tax percentage.
 The result is the tax amount that is charged to the customer.